DISH Network is a popular satellite TV provider for consumers.

 Primetime Anytime is a built-in feature from DISH for their Hopper 3 DVR system which utilizes the massive storage space to automatically record TV programs on primetime channels and times on a temporary basis (8 days is the default length of storage).

-Personally, I didn't think I'd use this much although there were several occasions where it came into use such as when I missed watching the premiere episode of a new NBC series that has peaked my interest.
+Personally, I didn't think I'd use this much during our review although there were several occasions where it came into use such as when I missed watching the premiere episode of a new NBC series that has peaked my interest.
 Another time, I had forgotten to record the Oscars and then realized that my Hopper 3 automatically had done so.

 Best of all, any Primetime Anytime content can utilize their ‘autohop' feature which will automatically scan through the entirety of the content and cut out any of the annoying commercials.